A Salford road has been renamed to commemorate the work of former council conservation officer, Joe Martin.

 “Nobody had a bad word to say about Joe, and everyone was complimentary of the work he did.”

-The road has been made in association with Derive of whom Cllr.
-Cusack is a director, and they will be providing a total of 68 homes on the former St Lukes school site, off Kerrera Drive.
+The road has been made in association with Derive of which Cllr Cusack is a director, and it will be providing a total of 68 homes on the former St Lukes school site, off Kerrera Drive.

-Cllr.
-Cusack continued to share how much this would have meant, adding: “He was a proud Salfordian, and I am a proud Salfordian as well.
+Cllr Cusack said of Mr Martin: “He was a proud Salfordian, and I am a proud Salfordian as well.

 “There is no great stretch, and it was a great pleasure after three years to get something that is going to live in history, for the things that Joe loved, and the city that he loved.